ucb-stat133/stat133-spring-2018/syllabus/README.md

 ## 8. Manipulating Character Strings and Testing Functions

 - :card_index: __Dates__: Mar 12-16
-- :paperclip: __Topics__: Introduction to character strings, basic manipulation of strings, and testing functions.
+- :paperclip: __Topics__: At its heart, computing involves working with numbers.
+However, a considerable amount of information and data is in the form of text.
+Therefore, you also need to learn about character strings, and how to perform basic manipulation of strings.
+In parallel, we'll keep working on writing funtions, especially focusing on testing functions.
 - :file_folder: __Notes__:
     + [String Basics](../slides/17-strings-basics.pdf) (slides)
     + [Intro to Strings](../tutorials/12-intro-to-strings.md) (tutorial)